DayTroy/quotify/README.md

 • Axios: A promise-based HTTP client for making API requests from the browser or Node.js.
 It simplifies the process of sending asynchronous HTTP requests and handling responses.

 • Vite: A fast and minimalist build tool for modern web development.
 It offers a lightning-fast dev server, instant hot module replacement (HMR), and optimized production builds.

+• Netlify: A fully-integrated platform for frontend developers to deploy and scale modern web applications